Task force on Fusarium wilt Tropical Race 4 (TR4)

 The World Banana Forum is open to all stakeholders and includes the participation of banana farmers, shippers and traders, retailers, scientists, civil society organizations, trade unions and government representatives.
-Many WBF partners are aware of the threat of the Tropical Race 4 strain of Fusarium oxysporum f. sp. cubense (TR4) that causes Fusarium wilt (also known as Panama disease) in Cavendish bananas.
-Also several other banana cultivars are susceptible to TR4.
-Fusarium wilt TR4 is a threat to livelihoods of millions of producers and workers and for the banana industry.
+WBF partners are aware of the threat of the Tropical Race 4 strain of Fusarium oxysporum f. sp. cubense (TR4) causing Fusarium wilt (also known as Panama disease) to Cavendish bananas.
+Several other banana cultivars are susceptible to TR4.
+Fusarium wilt TR4 is a threat to the livelihoods of millions of producers and workers and to the banana industry.

 Given the importance of TR4 for all stakeholders, the WBF created the TR4 Task Force in December 2013, headed by an ad-hoc committee of Steering Committee members and WBF partners.

 - Luud Clercx, Technical Assistance for Sustainable Trade & Environment (TASTE), coordinator

 - Gert Kema, Plant Research International, Wageningen University and Research Centre (PRI-WUR)

 - Thierry Lescot, French Agricultural Research Centre for International Development (CIRAD)

 - Pascal Liu, Victor Prada & Farrah Adam, Secretariat of the World Banana Forum